rviktoria/resume/README.md

 # Resume
-PDF version of my CV showcasing skills in BI development, Power BI, SQL, and database administration.
+Well-formatted PDF version of my CV showcasing skills in BI development, Power BI, SQL, and database administration.
 Feel free to download.

 Contact details are omitted for security reasons.
 Please reach out via LinkedIn, where my email is available.